Workers compensation, information privacy and health records laws regulate the exchange of personal and health information.

 This information is available as a print-friendly PDF.

-Health information includes any electronic or paper-based information or opinion about a worker’s:
+Health information includes any information or opinion about a worker’s physical or mental health or disability, or the provision of other health services.

 Good communication can increase adherence to treatment, improve long-term outcomes, hasten recovery and reduce emotional distress.